The Lowdown on Solar Ovens

 By Mary Munoz

-Editor’s Note: After the article from last Urban Farm Lifestyle Newsletter we received a question from Traci K:
+Editor’s Note: This article was written in response to a question from Traci K:

 “Months ago I did quite a bit of research on the various solar ovens, but was discouraged by so many reviews from people complaining of the chemical or plastic taste to the food.
 I decided to hold off on buying one for a while, hoping the issue would be resolved.
 Was this ever a problem with your Sun Oven?”

 Tracy, that’s a great question.
 We asked our research associate Mary to dig in ad see what she could find.
 So here you go: